africanrhino/TikTokenWrap/README.md

-# TikTokenWrap
- tiktokenwrap is a wrapper in php for tiktoken the fast BPE tokeniser for use with OpenAI's models.

 TikTokenWrap
 ============

-TikTokenWrap is a PHP wrapper for the TikToken Python library, which allows encoding and decoding strings using the specified encodings from the TikToken library.
+TikTokenWrap is a PHP wrapper for the TikToken, the fast BPE tokeniser for OpenAI's models, Python library, which allows encoding and decoding strings using the specified encodings from the TikToken library.
 It provides a convenient way to use the TikToken library in PHP code by executing Python code as shell commands and handling the input/output between PHP and Python.

 Prerequisites
 -------------